 Dr. Jason Deveau (@spray_guy) has been the OMAFRA Application Technology Specialist since '08.
-He researches and teaches methods to improve the safe, effective and efficient application of agricultural inputs in specialty crops, field crops and controlled environments.
+He researches and teaches methods to improve the safe, effective and efficient application of agricultural sprays in specialty crops, field crops and controlled environments.
 He is the co-administrator of Sprayers101, co-author of the Airblast101 Textbook, a slow cyclist and a slower runner.

 This article isn’t about best practices, or social contracts, or innovative new technologies.
 It’s just a fascinating bit of history.
 If it has any moral at all, perhaps it’s to remember where we came from.
 I wonder where we’ll be tomorrow?

 Let’s be clear – the practices described in this article are anachronistic and while I shouldn’t judge from my 2020 high-horse, they’re flat-out terrible.
 Don’t see them through nostalgic eyes.
 Instead, be thankful that sprayers and practices have evolved.

 Here’s the background.
 A colleague of mine, a grower and well-respected pesticide safety / sprayer expert, recently held a farm auction in Innerkip, Ontario.
 He sent me a photo of his family sprayer, used in Oxford county in the 50s and 60s.
 I fell in love with it.